wpswings/points-and-rewards-for-woocommerce/readme.txt

 Admins can utilize this enhancement in the points table feature, where admins can get an overview of all the points, the customers have earned and redeemed.
 This enhancement helps the admins to understand how much WooCommerce points are the customers earning and spending.

 **2) Assign Products Points**
-Merchants can assign reward points globally to the products using Points and Rewards for WooCommerce
+Merchants can assign reward points globally to the products using Bring Cashback

 **3) Per Currency Points**
 Customers can now earn loyalty points against each dollar they spend on your store.
 Enable this feature from the Per Currency Points setting and set the conversion for points you want to offer on the set order value.
 The admin can now decide to show the “notice message” for the per-currency points over the cart page.